evkx/evkx.github.io/content/models/zeekr/001/001_Performance_AWD/_index.md

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 2200, and on unbraked, 750kg.
 ### Availability & Pricing

-This model had world premiere 14.04.2021 and deliveries is expected to start October 2021.
+This model had world premiere 14.04.2021 and deliveries started October 2021.
 <object type="image/svg+xml" data="modelnavigation.svg"></object>